inspiraluna/doiContacts/README.md

-# DoiContacts Cordova App with ReactJS
+# DoiContacts - Doichain wallet für iOS, Android and desktop
 ## Description
 This app is an experimental study around the concept of Doichain.
 A blockchain forked from  Namecoin (and Bitcoin).
 It focuses on atomic email permissions / double-opt-ins (DOI) requested through and stored on a blockchain.